jasoncox576/Pikachu-Detection/README.md

 <br />
 ![out](https://user-images.githubusercontent.com/14042582/35190381-aef50c88-fe25-11e7-9461-12d47d7d355d.png)
 <br />
 As the size of the blur kernel increases, the blur becomes more intense and cross correlation begins to fall apart altogether.
-At that point, it is likely that the problem has shifted from the domain of cross correlation- a simple yet effective technique - to something like convolutional neural networks, which prove more effective for extreme image distortions.
+At that point, it is likely that the problem has shifted from the domain of cross correlation- a simple yet effective technique applicable only in certain domains - to something like convolutional neural networks, which prove more effective for extreme image distortions.

 <br />
 I hope you enjoyed reading this writeup, now you can clone this repository and find pikachu for yourself!